 If credentials or other key company data does show up on the tool’s radar, Identity Monitor is designed to notify you quickly.
 This speed is critical for preventing data loss and dangerous account takeover.
 By choosing Identity Monitor, you get an extra level of protection without having to put manual effort into combing through company data breaches yourself.
 For peace of mind, SolarWinds Identity Monitor is a worthy investment.

-Symantec Data Loss Prevention is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
+Broadcom Data Loss Prevention (previously Symantec) is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
 If you’re looking for DLP software for a large enterprise, however, this tool provides helpful services.

 Digital Guardian Endpoint DLP has a lot of great elements, and while it takes considerable work to set up to reach its maximum capabilities, once the work is done, it’s a powerful DLP tool.
 This makes it better suited for larger enterprises than for small businesses, which are less likely to have the manpower to invest in getting it up and running.